penmasters/zabbix-book/docs/ch04-zabbix-collecting-data/zabbix-trapper.md

 ![Zabbix trapper - first item](ch04.xx-trapper-hello-world.png)

-Then we can go to CLI and emoploy `zabbix_sender` to pass agreed value to our newly created Zabbix trapper item.
+Then we can go to CLI and employ `zabbix_sender` to pass agreed value to our newly created Zabbix trapper item.
 You have to take item key from previous step, we will use it here as `-k`: